15- Solved problem 3-7 for staggered bolts-tension members

 An angle of 6x8x1/2 has four bolt lines.
 Two lines are on the short leg, and the other two are on the long leg.

 The bolt’s diameter is 7/8 inches, and the steel used is A36 steel.
-The LRFD design strength for the bolted angle and the ASD design strength of the same angle must be found.
+The LRFD and ASD design strengths for the same angle must be determined.
 For more clarity, please open the image in a separate link.

 The image shows the arrangement of the bolt lines when the angle is unfolded to become a plate.
 The overall height of the unfolded plate is 13.50 inches.
 The height from the second and third grids is 4 3/4 inches.

-The next slide image shows the different grids for the angle and spacing between bolts and how we check that the overall height matches the added vertical distances between bolts.
+The next slide image shows the different grids for the angle and spacing between bolts, and how we verify that the overall height matches the sum of the vertical distances between bolts.

-The Force P is transferred through bolts to the other connected plate; each bolt will receive a part of that load, which equals the total load divided by the number of bolts.
+The Force P is transferred through bolts to the other connected plate; each bolt will receive a portion of that load, equal to the total load divided by the number of bolts.
 We have ten bolts, so each bolt will transfer a value of P/10

 A layout showing the different grids and the distances between bolts.